pattuzzoj/utilify-docs/docs/en/docs/date/formatTime.md

   - `ss`: Seconds (always two digits).
   - `ms`: Milliseconds (always three digits).
   - `a`: Indicates the time period (`AM` or `PM`) for 12-hour formats.
-- If the `format` parameter is not provided, the default format `"hh:mm:ss"` will be used.
+- If the `format` parameter is not provided, the default format `"hh:mm"` will be used.
 - The function uses `isValidDate` to ensure the provided value is a valid `Date` instance.

 ## Dependencies